Hawaiian Living FAQs

 Q. Is it expensive to live in Hawaii?

 A. Yes.
-Hawaii housing, food and activity costs are higher than most places in Canada and the mainland U.S. In addition, it should be noted that members are paid in Canadian funds (CAD) that are converted to US dollars (USD) based on the exchange rate, which fluctuates.
-For the past few years the exchange rate has been unfavourable for CAD to USD which newcomers should be aware of as it affects the amount of salary paid each pay period.
-Fortunately, there are benefits such as rental assistance and a dependent benefit to counteract this.
-Military families also have access to the US bases and their commissaries (grocery stores) and exchanges that are much less expensive than the local services available.
+Hawaii housing, food and activity costs are higher than most places in Canada and the U.S. mainland.
+In addition, as Hawaii is not part of the contiguous US states, shipping costs can be higher and travel to and from the islands is more diffiult and expensive then living in other places in the US.
+It should also be noted that members are paid in Canadian funds (CAD) that are converted to US dollars (USD) based on the day's exchange rate, which fluctuates.
+For the past few years the exchange rate has been unfavourable for CAD to USD.
+Newcomers should be aware of this, as it effects the amount of salary paid each pay period.
+Fortunately, there are benefits such as rental assistance, utilities assistance, the foreign service benefit and the dependent benefit to counteract this.
+Military families in Hawaii also have access to the US bases and their commissaries (grocery stores) and exchanges, which are much less expensive than the local services available.

 Q. What is the time difference from Canada?